May 14th, 2008: The day world no.1 Justine Henin suddenly quit professional tennis

-On this day, May 14, 2008, world No 1 Justine Henin, aged only 25, stunned the tennis world by announcing her retirement from professional tennis, just a few weeks before Roland-Garros, where she was the three-time defending champion.
-It was the first time in tennis history that a player had retired from the sport as world No 1.
+On this day, the 14th of May, 2008, world No 1 Justine Henin, aged only 25, surprised everyone by announcing her retirement from professional tennis, just a few weeks before the French Open, where she was the three-time defending champion.
+It was the first time in tennis history that a player had quit the game as world No 1.
 It was also a big blow for Belgian tennis, which had already seen its other star Kim Clijsters retire almost a year before, at the age of 24.

-Justine Henin, born in 1982, had been one of the dominant players on the women’s tour between 2003 and 2008.
-Her varied game not only amazed tennis fans – especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also helped to make her the best clay-court player of her time.
+Justine Henin, born in 1982, had been one of the dominant players between 2003 and 2008.
+Her variety-based game not only amazed tennis fans – especially her wonderful one-handed backhand, a very uncommon feature in modern women’s tennis – but also helped to make her the best clay-court player of her time.
 She claimed four titles at Roland-Garros between 2003 and 2007, including three in a row from 2005 to 2007.

-Having become world No 1 for the first time on October 20, 2003, she held top spot for a total of 117 weeks.
-Besides Roland-Garros, she also won two US Open crowns (2003, 2007) and triumphed at the Australian Open in 2004, finishing with a total of seven Grand Slam titles.
-Despite reaching the final at the All England Club twice (in 2001 defeated by Venus Williams, 6-1, 3-6, 6-0, and in 2006 losing to Amélie Mauresmo, 2-6, 6-3, 6-4), Wimbledon remained elusive and the only Grand Slam title missing from her achievements.
+Having become world No 1 for the first time on the 20th of October, 2003, she held top spot for a total of 117 weeks.
+Away from the French Open, she collected two US Open crowns (2003, 2007) and triumphed at the Australian Open in 2004, finishing with a total of seven Grand Slam titles.
+Despite reaching the final twice, in 2001 (defeated by Venus Williams, 6-1, 3-6, 6-0) and 2006 (losing to Amélie Mauresmo, 2-6, 6-3, 6-4), Wimbledon remained elusive and is the only Grand Slam title missing from her achievements.

-In 2007, she skipped the Australian Open for personal reasons but then won 10 of the 14 tournaments she played, including Roland-Garros, US Open and the WTA Championships.
+In 2007, she skipped the Australian Open for personal reasons but then she won 10 of the 14 tournaments she played, including Roland-Garros, Flushing Meadows and the WTA Championships.
 That year, she also became the first woman in WTA history to earn more than $5 million in prize money.
-Henin also collected a gold medal at the 2004 Olympics in Athens, and won the 2001 Fed Cup for Belgium, together with Clijsters.
+Henin also collected a gold medal at the 2004 Olympics in Athens, and she won the 2001 Fed Cup for Belgium, together with Clijsters.

 The previous day, Justine Henin had called a press conference to be held in a sports complex she owned in the town of Limelette, in the centre of Belgium, where it was assumed that she was preparing for Roland-Garros.

 In 2008, she had started the season by claiming the title in Sydney, reaching the quarter-final at the Australian Open where Sharapova put an end to a 32-match winning streak.
 In March, she started to show the first signs of mental fatigue.
 In the quarter-finals in Miami, she suffered a heavy loss against Serena Williams, 6-2, 6-0.
 A few weeks later, in Berlin, she lost as early as the third round against Dinara Safina (5-7, 6-3, 6-1).
 On top of that, she withdrew from the Italian Open, citing fatigue.
-When she called a press conference, with Roland-Garros just a couple of weeks away, it seemed possible that she might be pulling out of the Paris Grand Slam as well.
+When she called a press conference, with the French Open a couple of weeks away, it seemed possible that she might be pulling out of Roland-Garros as well.
 Something bigger was about to happen.

 When Henin showed up, with her long-term coach Carlos Rodriguez by her side, she went straight to the point.